Thomas Henry Ismay: Early years

 Thomas Ismay was born on 7 January 1837, in a small cottage in the town of Maryport, Cumberland.
-Some time after Thomas's birth, his father Joseph Ismay started a timber business, shipbrokers and shipbuilder.
-He bought shares in five vessels coming in and out of Maryport.
-When Thomas was six, the Ismays moved to a much larger house in Grasslot, Maryport.
-The entire family moved to the dwelling because of the three sisters Thomas's mother had.
-The home's name was "The Ropery", the name deriving from the ropes being used at the shipyard laid out in front of the home.
-This house was near his grandfather's shipyard.
-This was the first place where he was employed.
-He spent much of his time around the harbour.
-He learned here about the sea and navigation along with his most notable habit, of chewing tobacco, giving him the nickname "Baccy Ismay".
+Some time after Thomas's birth, his father Joseph Ismay started a timber, shipbroking and shipbuilding business.
+He bought shares in five vessels using Maryport.
+When Thomas was six, the Ismays moved to a much larger house in Grasslot, Maryport, to accommodate the entire family, including three sisters of Thomas's mother.
+The house was named "The Ropery", from the ropes used at the nearby shipyard owned by his grandfather.
+This was the place where he was first employed and he spent much of his time around the harbour.
+He learned about the sea and navigation and acquired the habit of chewing tobacco, giving him the nickname "Baccy Ismay".
 When Thomas was 12 he was sent to High School in Brampton, Cumberland.
-This school was one of the best in all of Northern England.
 On 31 July 1855 his twin sister Charlotte died, aged 18.

 South American voyage

 To gain some experience with ships, he arranged a trip to Chile on the S.V.
 Charles Jackson.
 She departed Liverpool on 4 January 1856, three days before Ismay's 19th birthday.
 They arrived on 8 April in Valparaiso, Chile, and stayed there until 30 May.
-During his stay he indulged in the local culture, visiting theatres, climbing mountains and dancing with the natives.
+During his stay he sampled the local culture, visiting theatres, climbing mountains and dancing with the natives.
 He also noted that "Chilean women are said to be the best formed in the world."
-After his two-month stay, he took the steamer Bogota to Caldera, Chile, and after arriving there transferred to the SS Conrad.
-However, it being early morning, it was dark and when he jumped to the ship he missed and fell into the dock.
-Luckily, he remained conscious and grabbed hold of some wood attached to the pier.
-After coughing up seawater, he made a great deal of splashing to get help, as nobody had noticed him fall.
-He was eventually heard and rescued by rope; however, he lost his hat, broke his watch and ruined his notebook, cigar case and other things in his bag.
-At the end of the ten-day voyage, he took a train to Copiapo to meet up again with the Charles Jackson.
-The weather was horrible at the start, the ship lost some of her sails and split the topmast, and Ismay was badly hurt after a window smashed in and cut his toe.
+After his two-month stay, he took the steamer Bogota to Caldera, Chile, and upon arriving there transferred to the SS Conrad.
+While trying to board the ship early in the morning, when it was still dark, he jumped but missed the ship and fell into the dock.
+He remained conscious and managed to hold onto a wooden part of the pier.
+After coughing up seawater, he made a great deal of splashing to attract attention, as his fall had apparently gone unnoticed.
+He was eventually heard and rescued by rope; however, he lost his hat, broke his watch and ruined his notebook, cigar case and other articles in his bag.
+At the end of the ten-day voyage he took a train to Copiapo to meet up again with the Charles Jackson.
+The weather was foul at the start, the ship lost some of her sails and split the topmast, and Ismay was badly hurt after a window smashed in and he cut a toe.
 He arrived home in autumn 1856.